krenalis/krenalis/doc/src/developers/connectors/app/users-and-groups.md

 })
 ```

-After that, to read records from an app, the connector must implement the `Records`, `Create`, and `Update` methods.
+After that, to read, update, and create app records, the connector must implement the `Records` and `Upserts` methods.
 These methods take the target they should operate on as an argument, which can be either `Users` or `Groups`.
 They should only implement the targets that the connector supports.

 Here, we'll use the term "records" to refer to both users and groups interchangeably.